Mike Parsons –

 Close your eyes and imagine this picture in your mind’s eye.
 There is a door, and behind it is God: His love, His acceptance, His affirmation.
 If you have never opened it before, you can do so now.
 You can say, in your heart, “I open that door to you, God.
 I choose to let you into my life.
 I choose to receive Your love.
 I choose to follow you and become Your disciple.
 I choose You.”

 I encourage you, open up the door of your life to God.
 He is knocking, wanting relationship with you so that you can begin this journey from slavery to sonship, this journey of intimacy with God.
-Meet Jesus, meet the Father, hear what they say to you.
+Meet Jesus, meet the Father, meet the Holy Spirit; hear what they say to you.

-Perhaps you are used to opening this door, and you want to go further, then you can follow that river back into heaven – you can walk through the open door and access the realm of heaven.
+Perhaps you are used to opening this door, and you want to go further, then you can walk through the open door and follow that river back into heaven.
 You can get into the river of life there and follow it back to its source at the throne of grace, back to the Tree of Life, back to the garden of God.
 The atmosphere of heaven is the breath of life, the glory of God is the oxygen of heaven.
-You can experience Him in the realms of heaven, because you have opened that door and it becomes a two-way flow of life.
+You can experience Him in the realms of heaven because you have opened that door and it becomes a two-way flow of life.

 Meet the Father today.